ginkgoch/map-restful-cli/README.md

 Options:
-  -p, --port <port>      The port of the service, default is 3000 -c, --config <config>  The map configure file, default is a demo map -h, --help             output usage information
+  -p, --port <port>      The port of the service, default is 3000 -c, --config <config>  The map configure file, default is a demo map -e, --plugins <pluginDir>  The plugin directory, must be in the project node modules scope -h, --help             output usage information
 ```